St Paul's Grammar School

 The school is a member of the Independent Schools Association, the Australian Heads of Independent Schools Association, and HICES.

-Co-curricular
+Cocurricular

-Co-curricular activities offered by the school include music groups, dance classes, drama groups, the Duke of Edinburgh Award scheme, chess and Bible study groups, debate groups, and a New South Wales Rural Fire Service Cadets program.
+The primary cocurricular opportunities offered at St Paul's consist of four main academies: sport, dance, drama and music.
+There are further opportunities available outside of these academies, including the Duke of Edinburgh International Award, NSW Rural Fire Service Cadets programme, debating, Bible study groups, chess, coding, audio visual and service-learning trips.

-Sports
+Sport academy

-Sports offered by the school include: athletics (track and field – carnivals), cross country running, basketball, cricket, indoor soccer, netball, soccer, tennis, swimming, and touch football.
-Equestrian events are also offered to students, including dressage, eventing and show jumping.
+The sport academy at St Paul's offers: athletics (track and field, cross country running, basketball, cricket, futsal, netball, soccer, tennis, swimming, and touch football.

 House system

 St Paul's Grammar School employs a school house system.
 St Paul’s has six houses, each distinguished with a house crest, individual colour, Bible verse, and named after a local parish.
 Students are sorted into houses at enrolment and stay in their assigned house for the length of their enrolment at the school.